Fall semester 2014

 Welcome to IPFW and the Walter E. Helmke Library, the only public university library in northeast Indiana.
-The library's services and facilities are available to IPFW students, faculty and staff, as well as residents of Indiana and visitors.
+The library's services and facilities are available to IPFW students, faculty and staff and to residents of Indiana and visitors.
 Our goal is to provide a virtual and physical environment that fully supports the educational goals of IPFW.

 The partnership shared by librarians, students and faculty is designed to support IPFW students in becoming self-sufficient, life-long learners.
 This information literacy initiative, in partnership with colleagues in the Center for Academic Support and Advancement, supports student academic achievement and success within the Framework for the IPFW Baccalaureate Degree.

 The library's Web site is an environment designed for discovery.
-IPFW students, faculty and staff have 24/7 access to thousands of electronic books, journals and databases, the IU and WorldCat catalogs, and a state-of-the-art document delivery service.
-All Internet users have access to our course-related and subject-oriented Topic Guides as well as specialized information centers populated with resources selected and reviewed for authenticity and reliability by IPFW librarians, such as the Government Gateway and Business Resource Center.
-Our mDON: mastodon Digital Object Network is a growing digital library of IPFW and local community resources, and Opus: Research & Creativity at IPFW repository offers a portal on faculty, staff and student accomplishments.
+IPFW students, faculty and staff have 24/7 access to thousands of electronic books, journals and databases, the IU and WorldCat catalogs, and a responsive and efficient document delivery service.
+Our online course-related and subject-oriented Topic Guides as well as specialized information centers are populated with resources selected and reviewed for authenticity and reliability by IPFW librarians, such as the Government Gateway and Business Resource Center.
+Our mDON: mastodon Digital Object Network is a growing digital library of IPFW and local community resources, and Opus: Research & Creativity at IPFW repository digitally stores faculty, staff and student publications and accomplishments and makes them visible to the world.

 The library building houses a print collection of nearly 1,000,000 items and quiet spaces for reading and study.
 Indiana residents as well as IPFW students, faculty and staff are welcome to checkout items from the library's circulating collection.
 The Learning Commons on the second floor houses flexible group study areas and a laptop and iPad checkout service for IPFW students, faculty and staff.
-The Writing Center and research consulting are available on the Library's first floor.
-The Library also houses four open-access student computer labs all linked to the IPFW campus network.
+The Library also houses open-access student computers all linked to the IPFW campus network.
 Free wireless access is available to all library users.

 We encourage you to visit the library, explore new ideas, ask questions, and study.
 Library staff members are knowledgeable, friendly, and ready to help you succeed in all your information quests and requests.